 AGILE has become the de facto framework for innovation at scale, and knowing AGILE processes are a baseline skill for any organization looking to leverage the speed and flexibility of cloud services.
-The introduction to AGILE course covers a broad spectrum of topics from how to hold an AGILE meeting to deconstructing its key concepts, techniques and best practices.
+The Introduction to AGILE Course covers a broad spectrum of topics from how to hold an AGILE meeting to deconstructing its key concepts, techniques and best practices.

-In this short course, made up of ten lectures, we introduce you to the key concepts, roles, and techniques of the AGILE methodology so you will be able to recognize and explain the agile process in work situations.
+In this short Course, made up of 10 lectures, we introduce you to the key concepts, roles, and techniques of the AGILE methodology so you will be able to recognize and explain the AGILE process in work situations.

-This course will suit anyone interested in learning what AGILE is and how AGILE techniques are used in development projects.
+This Course will suit anyone interested in learning what AGILE is and how AGILE techniques are used in development projects.

 - Recognize and explain the AGILE methodology

-- Recognize and apply agile principles and how they relate to software projects
+- Recognize and apply AGILE principles and how they relate to software projects

 - Recognize and apply the AGILE roles and responsibilities

-- Anyone interested in understanding what AGILE is and how the AGILE methodology can be used in software projects.
+- Anyone interested in understanding what AGILE is and how the AGILE methodology can be used in software projects

-- AGILE is technology independent - You don’t need a technical background to learn how to practice AGILE in business projects.
+- AGILE is technology independent - you don’t need a technical background to learn how to practice AGILE in business projects

-- This is a beginner level course, so no previous experience of AGILE is required.
+- This is a beginner level Course, so no previous experience of AGILE is required

 So here are the foundation development values the group of developers started with.
 First, individuals and interactions over process and tools.
 Now I like this view the best.
 It often seemed the project plan was the priority, with the critical path and its waterfall-based project mentality.
 Agile puts people and interactions first, which is immediately empowering for all team members, not just the project manager.
 Second, working software over comprehensive documentation.
 So, this is great from an outcome perspective as it puts the result first.
 The reason we are building this application, getting the service out there, is the priority for the project.
 In effect, this means we tend to iterate in development cycles rather than launching one big release, where everything, including the documentation is supposed to be complete.
-Now this appeals to many of us, but of course, it opens up some questions about what is the final outcome, how do we manage quality, et cetera, and we'll address those.
+Now this appeals to many of us, but of course, it opens up some questions about what is the final outcome, how do we manage quality, etc., and we'll address those.
 Third, customer collaboration over contract negotiation.
 So this is a different view, right, suggesting a collaboration over a contract negotiation.
 Okay, so this could be seen as being a little ideal as at the end of the day, customers need to know the cost of things and developers need to get paid, right?
 Fourth, responding to change over following a plan.
 Now this is the most important difference in my view.
 Our traditional approach to project management was to agree a project plan, a timeline, and therefore a budget.
 Then, the developers would be begin working sequentially through developing code functions to deliver their overall solution.
 If there was a change to the scope of the project, or most likely, when we came across a specific challenge that required a change to the scope, the project's critical path would be impacted.
 Change was seen as a bad thing, as if the critical path of the project was impacted, the project will appear to be failing.